jinmeiz/air_quality_monitor/README.md

 ```
 For example, `./generate_ports.sh 2000 20002 A`

-3. Modify the `sensor-server.yml` in the _prometheus_ source directoryto match the names of the json files that contain target information.
+3. Modify the `sensor-server.yml` in the _prometheus_ source directoryto match the names of the JSON files that contain target information.

 4. Run the Prometheus server